facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 __incomplete writeup__

-This one was not secured with a password but the concept should still be similar.
+This unit was not secured with a password but the concept should still be similar.
 Accounts were located after extracting the file system.

 This example is yet to be validated

 From the Techview units I have dissasembled they seem to favour placing the Flash memory on the bottom of the board and utilising a SOIC-16 Package IC.

 ![Techview](screenshots/techview1.png)

+# 7 Disassembling config backups

+## Example 1 - Swann
+ __Incomplete example__

+ Swann units all ow their config files to be exported to a USB.
+This file is a binary file which can be uplacked with binwalk.

+ Strings can then be utilised to extract the username, email, and passwords from the unit along with any netowrk settings.